 - “This film is a document of contemporary history and already as such, tremendously valuable… producer Max Nivelli had the courage to create… a grandiose work …through the collaboration with the genius director Joseph Delmont… This film is all German and will precisely for this reason not only cause a sensation abroad but will also be an unbeatable means of propaganda for the large part of the German nation that has higher ideals than wage strikes, revolution, civil war!”
 Der Film (18), 1920

 - “Glass’ book has little appeal for us nowadays as we have become Germans who are tired of revolutions, just like us being tired of the war in 1918… Joseph Delmont deserves praise as director of this film.
 The imagery is very effective… (his) choice of a large factory hall with huge generators as background for his collection of revolting laborers, is symbolic.
-On the whole, the street fights also did not come across as cinema (by their realism).”
+On the whole, the street fights also did not come across as cinema due to their realism.”
 Berliner Börsenkurier, 1920-11-21

 Eugen Klöpfer – Karenow, Russian agitator